 The PASS orientation and information session will take place on Monday, September 6, 2021, from 9:00 a.m. to 12:30 p.m.

-The purpose of this orientation session is to inform you about the structure of the PASS program and to introduce you to the various staff members who may be involved during your academic year.
+The purpose of this orientation session is to inform you about the PASS program for the year and to introduce you to the various people you may interact with during your academic year.

 The meeting will take place at your work location

-PLEASE NOTE: Due to capacity limitations, site-specific information, and the distribution of your student ID cards, you must attend the orientation meeting for the campus where you are enrolled:
+PLEASE NOTE: Due to capacity limitations, site-specific information, and the distribution of your student ID cards, you must attend the back-to-school orientation meeting at the campus where you are enrolled:

 • ADV (Arnaud de Villeneuve) location: 641 Avenue du Doyen Gaston Giraud, 34093 Montpellier Cedex 5